Antique Village offers a wide variety of displays and shops for you to explore

 A faithful reproduction of a circa 1905 classroom created with antique pieces from an area school.

 Explore the history of communication from 1800s telegraph equipment to modern ham radio.
+The telegraph office has equipment that is functional today, and many pieces to show how communication has evolved.

 The Wooly Sock